List of CEOs of Chicago Public Schools: Superintendents of Chicago Public Schools

-The following is a table listing the individuals that held the position of "superintendent of Chicago Public Schools" from its creation in 1854 through its dissolution in 1995:
+The following is a table listing the individuals that held the position of "superintendent of Chicago Public Schools" from its creation in 1854 through its dissolution in 1995.

+Twenty-three individuals held the position on a permanent basis, while a further five served solely as an interim ("acting") occupant.

 Chief Executive Officers of Chicago Public Schools

-The following is a table listing the individuals that have held the position of "chief executive officer of Chicago Public Schools" since it was created in 1995:
+The following table lists the individuals that have held the position of "chief executive officer of Chicago Public Schools" since it was created in 1995.
+Eight individuals have served as CEO on a permanent basis, while a further three have held the position solely on an interim basis.